cicero0x/gitcoin_7/README.md

 # Gitcoin Task 5

-# Screenshots or video of your application running on Godwoken
+# Screenshots of application running on Godwoken
 The application is a fork of an ethereum todo-list by Dapp University.
 The user is able to add and remove items by signing a transaction.
 The github link to the fork can be found <a href="https://github.com/hodlrtodlrfarmr/todolist-fork"> here </a>